bwagner2-git/ECE5960/README.md

 # ECE5960
-A GitHub page for my ECE 5960 class at Cornell.
+Greetings!
+My name is Ben Wagner and this is a GitHub page for my ECE 5960 class at Cornell.